vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 rain Desai collection in the Bombay University.
 Vide No. 251

-of the catalogue by Prof. Velankar Puruşottamatattva of Raghunandana (Jiv.)
+of the catalogue by Prof. Velankar Puruṣottamatattva of Raghunandana (Jiv.)
 Raghuvamsa of Kalidasa (Nirn.)
 Rajatarangini of Kalhana (text and English translation by Dr. Aurel

 Stein) Rāmāyana of Valmīki ( ed. by R. Narayansvami Aiyer at the Madras